TV-Rename/Website/_manual/tools.md

 ## Force Refresh All

 ![Force Refresh All]({{ site.baseurl }}/assets/images/tools/force-refresh-all-01.png){:.pic-l}
-If TV&nbsp;Rename's representation of your Media Library is a mess then this is probably the tool for you.
+If TV&nbsp;Rename's representation of your media library is a mess then this is probably the tool for you.

 After selecting the option from the menu you are presented with the alert window (shown).